-This project is creating and training a 12-state network to enhance learning among farmer and non-farmer leaders engaged in watershed management across Hypoxia Task Force member states in the Mississippi and Atchafalaya River Basins (MARB).
+The Mississippi and Atchafalaya River Basins (MARB) Watershed Leadership Network works to enhance learning among farmer and non-farmer leaders engaged in watershed management across Hypoxia Task Force member states in the Mississippi and Atchafalaya River Basins (MARB).

-The network will draw from existing watershed training programs and successful farmer-led watershed efforts and bring the best of those programs to high priority watersheds in Hypoxia Task Force member states.
+The network is drawing from existing watershed training programs and successful farmer-led watershed efforts and bringing the best of those programs to high priority watersheds in Hypoxia Task Force member states.

 - Strengthen relationships among watershed leaders, agricultural leaders, and state and federal agencies addressing nonpoint source pollution to improve implementation of state nutrient reduction strategies